-As we already mentioned, pediatric dentists get extra training in helping patients deal with dental anxiety.
+As mentioned, pediatric dentists get extra training in helping patients deal with dental anxiety.
 But even without resorting to pharmacological options, you’ll need to have a variety of behavior management strategies at your disposal.
 That might mean knowing when to be a little stern, when to engage in play, and when your patient needs medical intervention to overcome their fears.

-2. Problem Solving and Adaptability:
+2. Problem-Solving and Adaptability:

-Every dentist needs great problem-solving skills.
+Every dentist needs excellent problem-solving skills.
 No two cases are alike, and no matter whether you specialize or not, you will need to be able to work with the unique challenges each patient brings to your chair.
 This is especially true if you choose to work with kids!

 3. Manual Dexterity: